 Is the TRC office open?

-The Riverwood Conservancy’s office at Chappell House is closed to the public, but we do have a limited number of staff working in the office, and other members of our team are working from home.
+The Riverwood Conservancy’s office at Chappell House is closed, but we may have a limited number of essential staff briefly enter buildings to care for plants and animals.
+Other members of our team are working from home.

 Can I still come to the park as a visitor, or do I need to register for a program?